AyoAlpha/alx-low_level_programming/README.md

-A rewadme for my first low level programming - C
+A readme for my first low level programming - C